blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 [future-possibilities]: #future-possibilities

-This RFC establishes components which are quite fundamental.
+This RFC establishes components that are quite fundamental.
 As such, there is a lot of potential work that can be made to improve ergonomics, functionality, etc.

 ## Constraining possible destinations of Links